DEFINE TABLE statement

 DEFINE FIELD email ON TABLE user TYPE string

-ASSERT string::is::email($value);
+ASSERT string::is_email($value);

 DEFINE INDEX userEmailIndex ON TABLE user COLUMNS email UNIQUE;

-CREATE user SET firstName = 'Tobie', lastName = 'Hitchcock', email = 'Tobie.Hitchcock@surrealdb.com', photoURI = 'photo/yxCFi22Jw2.webp';
+CREATE user:tobie SET firstName = 'Tobie', lastName = 'Hitchcock', email = 'Tobie.Hitchcock@surrealdb.com', photoURI = 'photo/yxCFi22Jw2.webp';

-CREATE user SET firstName = 'Jamie', lastName = 'Hitchcock', email = 'Jamie.Hitchcock', photoURI = 'photo/yxCFi22Jw2.webp';
+CREATE user:jaime SET firstName = 'Jamie', lastName = 'Hitchcock', email = 'Jamie.Hitchcock', photoURI = 'photo/yxCFi22Jw2.webp';

 Pre-computed table views

-DEFINE TABLE temperatures_by_month AS
+DEFINE TABLE avg_product_review TYPE NORMAL AS

 SELECT

-count() AS total,
+count() AS number_of_reviews,

-FROM reading
+FROM review

-GROUP BY city
+GROUP BY product_id, product_name;

-SELECT * FROM temperatures_by_month;
+SELECT * FROM avg_product_review;

 Defining permissions